Library

 Megan Marchese

-Megan Margino Marchese is a Reference and Instruction Librarian who teaches research skills to students across the Farmingdale curriculum.
-Megan provides student support both at the Library Reference Desk and by teaching information literacy classes.
-She also manages the Library's academic poster printing service.
+Megan Margino Marchese teaches research skills to students across all FSC subjects.
+Megan provides support by working with students at the Library reference desk, teaching information literacy classes, and by creating instructional videos.
+She also manages the Library's academic poster printing service, used for student and faculty poster presentations.

 Education